mubeenexe/WebPifier/docs/blueprint.md

 - Accent color: Pale purple (#D3CEDF) to highlight interactive elements without overpowering the main content.
 - Body and headline font: 'Inter', a sans-serif font that offers a modern, neutral, and highly readable experience.
 - The layout will have clear visual hierarchy and be optimized for both desktop and mobile views, ensuring ease of use across devices.
-- Subtle animations will provide feedback on user interactions, like a progress bar during image conversion or a gentle pulse on the download button, to enhance usability without distracting from the task.
+- Subtle and modern animations provide feedback and delight, including animated entrances for hero and features, smooth scrolling navigation, a progress bar during image conversion, and a gentle pulse on the download button to enhance usability without distracting from the task.